Construction of the Egyptian pyramids

-Egyptian pyramid construction techniques are the controversial subject of many hypotheses.
-These techniques seem to have developed over time; later pyramids were not constructed in the same way as earlier ones.
-Most of the construction hypotheses are based on the belief that huge stones were carved from quarries with copper chisels, and these blocks were then dragged and lifted into position.
+The construction of the Egyptian pyramids can be explained with well-established scientific facts; however, there are some aspects that even today are considered controversial hypotheses.
+The construction techniques used seem to have developed over time; later pyramids were not constructed in the same way as earlier ones.
+It is believed that huge stones were carved from quarries with copper tools, and these blocks were then dragged and lifted into position.
 Disagreements chiefly concern the methods used to move and place the stones.

 In addition to the many unresolved arguments about the construction techniques, there have been disagreements as to the kind of workforce used.
-The Greeks, many years after the event, believed that the pyramids were built by slave labor.
+The Greeks, many years after the event, believed that the pyramids were built by slave labour.
 Archaeologists now believe that the Great Pyramid of Giza (at least) was built by tens of thousands of skilled workers who camped near the pyramids and worked for a salary or as a form of tax payment (levy) until the construction was completed, pointing to workers' cemeteries discovered in 1990.
 For the Middle Kingdom pyramid of Amenemhat II, there is evidence from the annal stone of the king that foreigners from Canaan were employed.

-A number of pseudoscientific theories have been put forth to explain how the pyramids were built.
+The pseudoscientific field of pyramidology includes many archaeological fringe theories attempting to explain how the pyramids were built.

 Historical hypotheses

-Writings of Herodotus and Diodorus Siculus
+The Writing of Herodotus and Diodorus Siculus

-The unknowns of pyramid construction chiefly center on the question of how the blocks were moved up the superstructure.
-There is no known accurate historical or archaeological evidence that definitively resolves the question.
-Therefore, most discussion on construction methods involves functional possibilities that are supported by limited historical and archaeological evidence.

 The first historical accounts of the construction of these monuments came centuries after the era of pyramid construction, by Herodotus in the 5th century BC and Diodorus Siculus in the 1st century BC.
-Herodotus's account states:
+Herodotus's account claims that the Egyptians used a machine (now referred to as the "Herodotus Machine"), stating: